 1925 Michael Arlen's romantic drama The Green Hat opens at the Broadhurst Theatre.
 Katharine Cornell stars as Iris March, a character who is described by Alexander Woollcott as a "shameful, shameless lady."
 Leslie Howard co-stars.

 1938 Thornton Wilder performs as the Stage Manager in Our Town on Broadway.
 Although he is the author, he is filling in for the vacationing Frank Craven.
-Since the playwright was performing, he took the liberty of putting back in some of his own words that producer Jed Harris had cut for the run.
-During this run, Wilder's acting is reported by John Mason Brown, a critic of the time, as better than Sinclair Lewis' performance in the dramatization of his own novel, It Can't Happen Here.
+Since the playwright is performing, he takes the liberty of putting back in some of his own words that producer Jed Harris had cut.
+During the run, Wilder's acting is reported by John Mason Brown, a critic of the time, as better than Sinclair Lewis' performance in the dramatization of his own novel, It Can't Happen Here.

 1972 After 1,847 performances Off-Broadway, the hit revue Jacques Brel Is Alive and Well and Living in Paris transfers to Broadway's Royale Theatre—and closes after just 51 more performances, despite the presence of Joe Masiell and George Ball in the cast.

 1976 Ntozake Shange's For Colored Girls Who Have Considered Suicide / When the Rainbow Is Enuf opens on Broadway at the Booth Theatre following a run at The Public Theater.
 The drama, featuring seven female characters represented by colors of the rainbow, combines poetry and dance to explore the plight of women.
 Shange herself is in the cast of the production, which runs 742 performances.

-2000 The Denver Center Theatre Company, in association with the Royal Shakespeare Company, unleash Peter Hall's staging of Tantalus at their Stage Theater in Colorado.
-The large-scale, 10 play production performed in three parts runs for approximately 10 hours.
+2000 The Denver Center Theatre Company, in association with the Royal Shakespeare Company, unleashes Peter Hall's staging of Tantalus at the Stage Theater in Colorado.
+The large-scale, 10 play production is performed in three parts runs for approximately 10 hours.
 The cast of 29—made up of U.S., British, European, and Asian-born performers—includes principals Alyssa Bresnahan, Alan Dobie, Greg Hicks, Annalee Jeffries, Ann Mitchell, Robert Petkoff, David Ryall, and Mia Yoo.